 This routing option is mainly used for calls outside the normal business hours, week-ends, public holidays, and holiday periods.
 Calls are automatically diverted to an alternative answering point dependent upon the time and date of the call.
 An ideal solution for ensuring you never forget to turn on the night switch.

 Also known as Call Whisper, this function warns the recipient of the call that it's coming from the inbound number.
 A subtle voice message is played at the beginning of the call and can't be heard by the caller.
 Perfect for businesses that have multiple numbers or users that accept the 13-1300-1800 calls on the mobile and would like to differentiate between incoming calls.

 This option distributes the inbound calls to a number of different answering points, depending on the pre-set ratio of available resources at different sites e.g. 60% of calls to be routed to one answering point, 40% of calls to be routed to another answering point.

-This feature prevents calls from certain groups of callers from accessing the service.
+This feature prevents calls from certain groups of callers being accepted by the service.
 Local call barring enables callers from within the same area code as the destination number to be barred i.e. 02, 03, 08 etc. (available in capital cities only).
 State-wide coverage access to a particular state or a combination of states can also be restricted.